 PROMISE: A continuation of ING’s excellent high interest rates on deposits

 While we have been stuck in all-time interest rate lows, Scotia has to take a bit of the blame when it comes to not quite living up to expectations in this area.
 ING was nearly always at the top of the list when it came to high-interest savings account rates.
 (Which you could then “put inside” of a TFSA – BUT are not the same as a TFSA – a common misconception for many Canadians.)
 This simply isn’t the case anymore.
 New online competitors such as Zag Bank and EQ Bank are setting a pretty high bar, with EQ currently offering interest rates in their high interest savings account of 2.25% – this is almost 3x what Tangerine’s current offer of .8% is!
-Now, to be fair, Tangerine often throws out promotional offers of 2.4% for someone’s first six months – but this is usually only on new deposits.
-I get why these teaser rates are good for business, but in terms of long-term value, Tangerine has really suffered here.
+Now, to be fair, Tangerine often throws out some great promotional offers of 2.4% for someone’s first six months.
 Now, it’s important to remember that value doesn’t begin and end with interest rates on high interest savings accounts.
-Tangerine offers a slate of services that very few of their competitors can match – and obviously there are costs associated with providing those services, so it’s important to take this into consideration as well.
+Tangerine offers a slate of services and a $100 sign up bonus that very few of their competitors can match – and obviously there are costs associated with providing those services, so it’s important to take this into consideration as well.

 PROMISE: No new fees

 With the introduction of various transfer fees, and the cancellation of the really cool “whoops” overdraft protection, Tangerine has steadily chipped away at some of their user-friendly advantages.
 The truth is however, that their fees are generally still much lower than those of major Canadian banks, and similar to their online competitors.